adam3smith/workshops/Presentations/citation-styles.md

 #Using the Visual Editor#
 * The core idea of the visual editor is that you do as little editing as possible
-* Use the "search by example" function, especially the "book chapter" function.
+* Use the "search by example" function, especially the "book chapter" item type.

 #Let's write some citation styles!!!